On This Page

 Year 3: scheduled teaching - 300 hours; guided independent study - 900 hours.

 The size of classes can vary depending on the nature of the course, module and activity.
 This can range from large groups in a lecture theatre setting, to smaller groups taking part in seminars and collaborative work.
-You will receive your personalised timetable at the beginning of the academic year dependent on your course
+You will receive your personalised timetable at the beginning of the academic year depending on your course

 About the industrial placement year

-Students on the MSc with Placement courses must pass all taught modules of their respective course plus dissertation to gain 180 credits, before they become eligible to progress to the next stage and undertake industrial placement.
+Students on the MSc with Placement courses must pass all taught modules of their respective course plus dissertation to gain 180 credits before they become eligible to progress to the next stage and undertake an industrial placement.
 Students on the MSc course with placement will also normally be required to fulfil the 80% attendance requirement (on all modules) to be eligible to progress to the industrial placement.
 Students unable to meet the above requirements to progress successfully will normally be moved to the one-year full-time version of the course and their student visa, if any, will be curtailed accordingly.

 It is ultimately the student's responsibility to secure their placement and the university cannot guarantee placements.
-The University will offer guidance and support and recommend students to many of our industrial partners that have expressed strong support and interest in the programme.
+The University will offer guidance and support and recommend students to many of our industrial partners who have expressed strong support and interest in the programme.

 During the industrial placement period, you will undertake an internship within a partner organisation (or by means of alternative arrangements such as projects led by industry and carried out on campus) and complete a zero-credit Industrial Placement Module.